-College Board has only released one official “new” PSAT test so far.
+College Board has released two official “new” PSAT tests.
 You can also use eight “old” official PSAT tests; just make sure to ignore the question types, like sentence completions, that are no longer relevant.
 You can also use books from test prep companies, like Barron’s.
 They have high quality, realistic material, though no models can be quite as accurate as what comes from the test makers themselves.

 Whatever you end up using to supplement the free College Board materials, make sure to be selective and choose books or online questions that will give you an accurate sense of the question types you’ll get on test day.